 Potter Artis Kleinbergs makes and sells various bowls, mugs, plates and many other ceramic items.

 At Druva Handicraft Centre, you can try different types of handicraft, as well as see the masterpieces of local handicrafters: knitwear, embroidery etc.

 Natural wood-fired pottery, made in a traditional technique without using the pottery wheel.
 Pots are fired in a traditional wood kiln for 12 hours.
 Reduction gives the items their black colour.
 After the firing, pots are waxed with oil, beeswax and polished with wool.
 “Blackfolkpottery” workshop is located in the centre of Brocēni town and also offers creative activities.

 Potter Iveta Besere makes clay pottery decorated with the elements of antlers .
 Ceramic products can be purchased both at the workshop and custom-made.

-Ceramicist Aleksandra Gūtmane works in the pottery workshop “Klapatas” in Pampāli parish.
-Here you can see how different ceramic products are made.
-The hostess invites visitors to try their hand at creating a ceramic item, as well as to buy the finished products.
+Ceramicists Aleksandra Gūtmane and Inga Gūtmane work in the pottery workshop “Klapatas” in Pampāli parish.
+Here you can see, how different ceramic products are made and also purchase the products.
+Visitors can try their hand at creating a ceramic item,

 Valdis Jaunskungs learned the ceramics skills from his mother Laima, who once worked in “Rolava ceramics”.
-An interesting fact is that they buy their clay in Lithuania to be able to produce heat-resistant dishes.
+An interesting fact is that he buys the clay in Lithuania to be able to produce heat-resistant dishes.
 Lithuanians mix faience with clay mass, so the dishes made from it can be put in the oven to cook food.
-The ceramicists create beautiful and useful dishes for the house – terrines, cucumber pickling pots, sugar and salt dishes, bowls, etc.
+The ceramicist creates beautiful and useful dishes for the household – terrines, cucumber pickling pots, sugar and salt dishes, bowls, etc.

 Blacksmith Indars Ābele